 1. Gain support from your leadership team before taking any action.

-2. Establish a baseline to demonstrate the need for improvement.
+2. Establish a baseline to highlight the need for improvement.

-Use a meeting survey to provide a baseline of the current state of meetings in the organization.
-The survey answers questions such as:
+Conduct a meeting survey to assess the current state of meetings within the organization.
+This survey should address key questions, such as:

 • How much time are we spending in meetings?